tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/ScenarioEditorUserGuide.md

-# Scenario Editor user guide
+# Scenario Editor User Guide
 Described in here.
 docker image includes Google Chrome, so you can connect to scenario editor by clicking google chrome icon in the start menu.